samelstob/notes/management-notes/wit/ghc-2015-keynote-duy-loan-le.md

 ever see him again.
 I left my country because we had lost it to the enemies.
 I left everything I had worked on or for since the age of six.
-I set foot in America only to find I had become both dumb and deaf because I cannot understand and cannot speak the language  We gave up everything for a chance of freedom...
+I set foot in America only to find I had become both dumb and deaf because I cannot understand and cannot speak the language.
+We gave up everything for a chance of freedom...
 The basic freedom that every human being deserves but only those fortunate enough can enjoy as our right at birth whereas people in other countries have to fight for with their courage and often with their lives."

 "I dreamed of being the best student possible.
 During the day I cooked and cleaned for an entire family of nine.
 I tutored and babysat my younger brothers, sisters and nephew.
-At night at studied by translating each word from English to Vietnamese.
-With that dream and hard work four years later at my high school graduation I step up not to receive my high school diploma but to deliver the valedictorian speech at 16"
+At night I studied by translating each word from English to Vietnamese.
+With that dream and hard work four years later at my high school graduation I stepped up not to receive my high school diploma but to deliver the valedictorian speech at 16"

 "That same year I broke the golden Asian rule - I moved away from my family -